Takiding

-Takiding is a traditional woven basket with shoulder straps associated with the Murut, Dusun and Kedayan people in Brunei.
+Takiding is a traditional woven basket with shoulder straps associated with the Murut, Bisaya Brunei, Dusun Brunei and Kedayan people in Brunei.
 It is made with bamboo, rattan and tree leaves and traditionally woven by hand.

 Names

 The local spelling variants include takiding, tekiding or tikiding.
 It is denoted as a Murut word by the Malaysian language authority Dewan Bahasa dan Pustaka.

 It is not to be confused with the same name as known in upper Padas River in Sabah, whereby the latter is another name of barait, a traditional basket-backpack of the Murut people.

 Design

 Takiding is cylindrical with a square base and four columns to keep it upright.
 The top has a thick, circular rim and is lidless.
 The diameter in the middle may be narrower than those at the base and the top.
 There are two shoulder straps which are fastened to the base and the columns or the rim; smaller takiding may not have shoulder straps.

 Takiding resembles boyong or sesaging, regarded as the typical traditional Murut basket-backpack.